thecandlestick/silverbullet/website/Graphs.md

 The C++ standard library does not currently provide a standard graph implementation, but a graph can be built from other existing standard lib containers.

-Part of the challenge of creating an efficient _general-purpose_ graph implementation is that the efficiency of operations can’t necessarily be inferred from the size of the data.
-The context of how the data is related is of critical importance when selecting a data structure for your graph.
+Part of the challenge of creating an efficient _general-purpose_ graph implementation is that the efficiency of operations can’t necessarily be inferred from the size of the data (_vertex-set_).
+The context of how the data is related (_edge-set_) is of critical importance when selecting a data structure for your graph.

 ### Our Implementations: